MOOCs and Open Education Around the World. Routledge – 2015 – 396 Pages.

 Edited by Curtis J. Bonk, Mimi M. Lee, Thomas C. Reeves, Thomas H. Reynolds.

-Find out more about the interesting book MOOCs and Open Education
+Learn more about the edifying new book MOOCs and Open Education

 edited collection